michaelshiloh/robotaPsyche/studentPresentations.md

 Amina: *how robots, software, and specifically A.I. can create a more accessible world for people with different abilities*
 Fatima: *Akira Kanayama and his use of a robotic creature to create contemporary art*
 Tori: *Boston Dynamic Dancing robots, the role of robots in art, and critique*
+Leo: *The ethics and use of robots/AI in military technology*

 **Student Lead Discussions**